ldvsked/game-of-life/README.md

 * Instructions on how to run these tests on your computer are in the `materials` folder.

-* Do not use cumbersome functions, limit them up to 40-50 lines.
+* Do not use cumbersome functions, the number of lines in the function should not exceed 42.

 * Check your program for memory leaks!

+* It is forbidden to make system calls using the system() function and other similar functions that can access the system kernel directly.
+This prohibition applies to all subsequent quests.

 > When developing the game, follow the principles of structured programming of E. Dijkstra.